Smallpox in Australia: 1985 Fenner-Hingston debate

-Fenner, in his reply, conceded that Hingston had a point: “Chicken-pox is a possible alternative diagnosis for the 1789 epidemic among the Aborigines of eastern Australia… but I favour the more widespread opinion that the disease was smallpox”.
-He also conceded, as noted above, that “We can never be sure whether the 1789 outbreak was due to smallpox or chickenpox.”
+Fenner, in his reply, conceded that Hingston had a point: "Chicken-pox is a possible alternative diagnosis for the 1789 epidemic among the Aboriginals of eastern Australia... but I favour the more widespread opinion that the disease was smallpox".
+He also conceded, as noted above, that "We can never be sure whether the 1789 outbreak was due to smallpox or chickenpox."
 However, Fenner offered a group of arguments that he believed, collectively if not individually, justified his favouring the smallpox theory.

 One involves evidence that the 1789 and the 1830–1831 epidemics were the same disease.
-Fenner cited Mair's report that the 1830-1831 outbreak was smallpox, and linked this to Mair's strong suspicion that Aborigines with scarring from a much older epidemic (perhaps, Fenner suggested, the 1789 one) might now be immune.
+Fenner cited Mair's Report that the 1830-1831 outbreak was smallpox, and linked this to Mair's strong suspicion that Aboriginals with scarring from a much older epidemic (perhaps, Fenner suggested, the 1789 one) might now be immune.
 However, later research by Dowling (notably, a strong proponent of the smallpox theory) appears to weaken this argument.
 Dowling found that Mair arrived too late to observe any active cases of the disease.
 Moreover, as mentioned above, the local surgeon, George Busby, disagreed and diagnosed chickenpox.

-Dowling also recognises the importance of Lieutenant Governor David Collins's memoir, and cites passages from it that may tell against two of Fenner's other suggestions: that there was not a sufficient concentration of children in the colony to sustain a chickenpox outbreak, and that there was not sufficient contact with Aborigines for the colonists to have caught smallpox from them.
-However, the children Collins mentions as visiting sick Aborigines in 1789 without catching the disease would have been born in the UK, and many may have been already immune to chickenpox.
+Dowling also recognises the importance of Lieutenant Governor David Collins's memoir, and cites passages from it that may tell against two of Fenner's other suggestions: that there was not a sufficient concentration of children in the colony to sustain a chickenpox outbreak, and that there was not sufficient contact with Aboriginals for the colonists to have caught smallpox from them.
+However, the children Collins mentions as visiting sick Aboriginals in 1789 without catching the disease would have been born in the UK, and many may have been already immune to chickenpox.